—Ways to borrow money for your backyard addition

 Some pool builders will accept plastic for all or a portion of the project price.
-For example, a builder might take credit card payments for the pool equipment or for the final phase (plaster finish) of construction.
-Others might happily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically 3%) charged by the card processor.
+For example, a builder might take credit card payments for the pool equipment or the final phase (plaster finish) of construction.
+Others might happily swipe a card for the entire contract amount—but only if you pay the merchant service fee (typically 3 percent) charged by the card processor.

 One benefit of buying a pool with a credit card is that the loan is unsecured; that means you won’t have to put up your home as loan collateral.
 However, the rates tend to be much higher.

 Before going the credit card route, be sure you can repay the borrowed amount.
 Plot out a repayment plan and budget for yourself.
 Paying on time helps avoid getting hit with higher interest rates if the market rate changes (or once the introductory period ends).

 Keep in mind that it might be worthwhile to pay for only a portion of the construction with a credit card and use another funding source for the balance.
 Again, choose this financing route only after you’re clear about all of the rates and conditions.

 4. Finance your backyard resort with a home-equity loan.

 Your home equity is the difference between the market value of your home and the mortgage balance owed on it.
 Your equity builds up over time and represents your share of your home’s ownership.